 In short, trees, shrubs and plants that are properly mulched have the potential to have 70% more absorbing roots versus areas covered in grass or nothing at all.
 These roots are critical to having healthy trees and plants as they absorb water, nutrients and oxygen.

-In a natural setting trees and plants mulch themselves with dead limbs falling and remaining on the ground throughout the year, but the larger mulching occurs in the fall when deciduous trees drop their leaves.
+In natural settings trees and plants, mulch themselves with dead limbs falling and remaining on the ground throughout the year, but the larger mulching occurs in the fall when deciduous trees drop their leaves.
 Why is this?
 One of the benefits of mulch is regulating soil temperatures.
 The longer the soil temperatures stay warm, the longer the trees will actively grow absorbing roots.
-The dropping of the leaves allows the sun light to penetrate through warming the ground while the leaves, or mulch, act as a blanket holding in that that heat.
-As homeowners we tend to mulch in the spring, mainly for aesthetic reasons or to suppress weeds but we miss out on one of the big health benefits for our trees and plants.
+The dropping of the leaves allows the sunlight to penetrate through warming the ground while the leaves, or mulch, act as a blanket holding in that heat.
+As homeowners, we tend to mulch in the spring, mainly for aesthetic reasons or to suppress weeds but we miss out on one of the big health benefits for our trees and plants.
 Furthermore, landscape companies frequently have to start mulching in the early spring in order to fit everyone into the schedule.
-We have seen a number of plants damaged as the fresh mulch releases heat warming the plant and tricking it to think it is spring, only to quickly be refrozen creating a line of brown and burned leaves on the lower portion of the shrub.
+We have seen a number of plants damaged as the fresh mulch release heat warming the plant and tricking it to think it is spring, only to quickly be refrozen creating a line of brown and burned leaves on the lower portion of the shrub.
 To avoid this, be mindful of the air temperature, spread the mulch in advance away from the plants to allow it to cool, and more than likely just a thin layer is all that is needed which will reduce the amount of heat being released.

-There are many types of mulch available including gravel, shredded tires, pine bark, pine tags and the most common double shredded hard wood.
+There are many types of mulch available including gravel, shredded tires, pine bark, pine tags, and the most common double shredded hardwood.
 A statement I frequently use is “mimic Mother Nature”.
 Again trees and plants naturally mulch themselves and each other by dropping dead limbs and shedding leaves.
-However, as home owners, landscape companies and commercial property managers we generally do not find that fitting or aesthetically pleasing and so we regularly clean them up and remove them from the site.
+However, as homeowners, landscape companies, and commercial property managers we generally do not find that fitting or aesthetically pleasing and so we regularly clean them up and remove them from the site.
 What’s important when choosing your mulch is to have something that breaks down over time providing the benefits described in this article.
 Although shredded leaves is most ideal, at least in my opinion, the double shredded hardwood is the most common, looks the best, and will still be beneficial to your trees and plants.
 You may also consider putting down a light layer of shredded leaves or compost followed by a light layer of the hardwood mulch.

 A very big issue that we see at Arborscapes is over mulching, either putting down too much mulch or doing it too frequently.
 If we refer back to the idea of mimicking Mother Nature and how trees and plants mulch themselves and each other we notice that the mulch breaks down at the same rate as it is reapplied.
 You do not see the levels of leaves continuously increasing in the woods.
-A simple search on the internet will tell you anywhere from 2-4 inches, but it is important to understand that this is not a per year recommendation but to maintain a layer of that amount.
+A simple search on the internet will tell you anywhere from 2-4 inches, but it is important to understand that this is not a per-year recommendation but to maintain a layer of that amount.
 Roots grow where there is the proper amount of oxygen and water.
 When layers of mulch are too deep the fine absorbing roots start growing closer to the soil.
 Once temperatures increase in the summer and rain becomes more scarce this layer dries out quickly and these roots die.

 Another issue with applying the mulch too deep is the accumulation around the trunk.
 A properly mulched or planted tree will show the flare at the base, where the trunk meets the roots.
 Build up in this area can create many problems for your trees and plants such as decay of the base, or encouragement of roots to grow towards the surface.
 Surface roots are more susceptible to drying out and dying or to girdling/chocking the trunk of the tree.
 This is an issue with 95% of the trees and plants we see.